 From the Desk of Mark S Mirza

 So if you were to ask me, “who is Mark Mirza?” this would be my answer:

 Mark S. Mirza is someone with a passion for prayer.

-And yet, I remember exactly where my wife and I were sitting in church back in 2004 when Dr. Charles Stanley, his pastor at the time, introduced a pastor on stage as “The New Prayer Pastor.”
+And yet, I remember exactly where my wife and I were sitting in church back in 2004 when Dr. Charles Stanley, my pastor at the time, introduced a pastor on stage as “The New Prayer Pastor.”

 Unfortunately, I also remember EXACTLY what I was thinking on that morning.
 I thought, “what a BORING job being a prayer pastor must be.”